-Muster area will be defined either in race instructions or explained at the Drivers Briefing; Two minutes before the start of the race the start boat will raise and continue to display a 'Yellow Flag', the boats must proceed to line up side by side.
-The start boat will then proceed across in front of the fleet and then returns back across the front of the fleet; when the start boat has crossed the fleet for the second time it will turn to face the racing line, the yellow flag will go down and the green raised, the boats must keep 20m behind the start boat until the green flag drops
+- 1. Muster area will be defined either in race instructions or explained at the Drivers Briefing. - 2.
+Two minutes before the start of the race the start boat will raise and continue to display a 'Yellow Flag'. - 3.
+The boats must proceed to line up side by side. - 4.
+The start boat will then proceed across in front of the fleet and then returns back across the front of the fleet. - 5.
+When the Start boat has crossed the fleet for the second time it will turn to face the racing line. - 6.
+At the start the boats must keep 20m behind. - 7.
+The yellow flag will go down and the green raised.
+This will indicate the start of the race.